donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 ## 4. Context

 The context of this protocol is Research Data Management (RDM) involving a digital repository.
 It assumes that the research administrator has access to the repository.
 Changes to the organization and user interface of the repository may have consequences for this protocol, and these will be integrated in future versions of this protocol.
 The research administrator should therefore always ensure that she or he is using the latest version of this protocol.

 This protocol deals with

 1. _Data preservation_ for internal reuse
 2. _Research documentation_ for increasing reproducibility
 3. _Data sharing_ with the external scientific community

-The research administrator should initiate collection and manage their permissions.
-These data are represented in binary form in files and/or directories that are organized in collections.
-The repository implements separate collections for preservation, for research documentation and for sharing.
+The research administrator initiates data collections and manages their initial permissions.
+The repository implements separate collections for preservation, for documentation and for sharing.
+These collections represent the data in binary form in files and/or directories.

 ## 5. The Research Administrator Role